apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 look like.

 ```
-FROM golang:1.22-alpine AS build_base
+FROM golang:latest-alpine AS build_base

 # Set the Current Working Directory inside the container
 WORKDIR /tmp/beam

-# Build the Beam Go bootloader, to the local directory, matching your Beam version
+# Build the Beam Go bootloader, to the local directory, matching your Beam version.
 # Similar go targets exist for other SDK languages.
 RUN GOBIN=`pwd` go install github.com/apache/beam/sdks/v2/go/container@v2.53.0